microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/01-Plan-WVD-Architecture.md

-# Challenge 1: Design the WVD Architecture
+# Challenge 1: Design the AVD Architecture

 [Previous Challenge](./00-Pre-Reqs.md) - **[Home](../README.md)** - [Next Challenge>](./02-Implement-Manage-Network.md)

 ## Introduction

-This Challenge is to design the WVD architecture that will be deployed in later challenges.
+This Challenge is to design the AVD architecture that will be deployed in later challenges.
 By the end of this session you should have have a plan for the host pools, session hosts, profile storage and client deployment.

 You should also have considered all aspects of security in this design including GPO, identity, and RBAC.